Nonclassical nullifiers for quantum hypergraph states

 For graph states produced in experiments, the variance of the nullifiers forms a test for the kind of correlations embodied by the ideal states~\cite{yokoyama_ultra-large-scale_2013,chen_experimental_2014,yoshikawa_invited_2016,asavanant_generation_2019,larsen_deterministic_2019}.
 Here we follow the same pattern and define the set of nullifier variances

 where $\lambda$ is a hypergraphicity parameter which identifies the weight of the hypergraph.
-That is, the value of $\lambda$ which minimises the $\mathcal{N}_i$ below the threshold for nonclassicality identifies the effective weight $\gamma_\text{eff}$ of the hypergraph state most closely approximated at the level of squeezing in the nullifiers.
-In the realistic case of unequal $\mathcal{N}_i$ the value of $\lambda$ can be chosen from the $\mathcal{N}_i$ with the least squeezing below the nonclassicality threshold.
-Noise reduction in such a nonlinear combination of variables is a nonlinear squeezing which carries information about the non-Gaussian properties of the state~\cite{moore_hierarchy_2022}.
+In the case of minimal information about the quantum state, even only the information on the nullifier variances, the hypergraphicity is the value of $\lambda$ which operationally identifies the effective hypergraph weight $\gamma_\text{eff}$ by attaching the ideal model in Eq.~(\ref{SqueezedkHypergraphstateeq}) to the nullifier variances.
+In the realistic case of unequal $\mathcal{N}_i$ the value of $\gamma_\text{eff}$ can be chosen by averaging over the $\mathcal{N}_i$, due to the symmetry around the $k$ nullifiers.
+Alternatively a given hypergraph weight may be targeted ($\lambda=\gamma$) and then the hypergraphicity identifies whether or not nonclassicality in the target hypergraph state has been accomplished.

+Noise reduction in such nonlinear combinations of variables is a nonlinear squeezing which carries information about the non-Gaussian properties of the state~\cite{moore_hierarchy_2022}.
 Therefore these nullifier variances are a dual generalisation of the graph state verification method to hypergraph states, and of nonlinear squeezing to multimode nonlinear squeezing.
-Squeezing in the collection of $\mathcal{N}_i$ is a synthesis of both ideas targeting the statistical and directly measurable properties induced by a multimode nonlinearity.
-Importantly, for physical hypergraph states we still require that the nullifiers are uncorrelated, $\text{Cov}(N_i,N_ j)=0$, and the mean values are zero, $\braket{N_i}=0$.
+Simultaneous squeezing in the collection of $\mathcal{N}_i$ is a synthesis of both ideas targeting the statistical and directly measurable properties induced by a multimode nonlinearity.
+Importantly, for physical hypergraph states we still require that the nullifiers are uncorrelated, $\text{Cov}(N_i,N_ j)=0$, and that the mean values are zero, $\braket{N_i}=0$.

 Each $\mathcal{N}_i$ alone is able to form a basic criterion for nonclassicality~\cite{moore_estimation_2019}.
 In order to see this, first observe that evaluating these variances on the $k$-mode coherent state $\ket{\bm{\alpha}}=\otimes_i\ket{\alpha_i}$, with $\bm{\alpha}\in\mathbb{C}^k$, produces